 Though complications from a punch biopsy are rare, there’s a small risk of damage to the nerves or arteries beneath the site.
 Liposuction can also cause the same side effects and complications.

 The research available on the success rate of stem cell hair transplants is very promising.
-The results of the Italian study showed a 29 percent increase in hair density 23 weeks after the last treatment.
+The results of the Italian study showed a increase in hair density 23 weeks after the last treatment.

 The clinics that currently offer stem cell hair therapies not approved by the FDA don’t make any guarantees in regard to results or success rates.